sodmaq/steganoGraphy/README.md

 ## Conclusion
 The steganographer project provides a web-based solution for securely hiding and extracting text messages within image and audio files.
 With its symmetric encryption, independent Public Authority, and security-focused features, the application offers a robust means of communication.
 You are welcome to explore the codebase and customize it to suit your specific requirements.

-If you have any questions or concerns, please don't hesitate to contact the project maintainers at myehia162@gmail.com